How long does it take to buy a house?

 Closing costs are the expenses paid at the very end of the homebuying process to finalize the real estate purchase.
 This collection of fees covers the expenses associated with underwriting the loan as well as the amount paid to any third-party service providers that were involved in the sale, such as title companies.
 You may also need to pay certain taxes at the closing table, as well as the first few month’s worth of insurance premiums and property taxes.

 The good news is closing day is just that — a day.
+In fact, it's typically just a few hours.
 You’re not sitting around for weeks on end waiting for an update from a loan officer, real estate agent or attorney.
 This is the finish line you’ve been waiting to cross.

 What causes delays when buying a home?